-Sooty, also known as smutty, is a scattering of dark hairs on the body color.
+Sooty, also known as smutty, is a scattering of dark hairs mixed into the body color.
 Sooty can vary in intensity from only lightly sooty to extremely dark.
 Sooty often creates a dappled appearance.
 Sooty is sometimes present on foal coats that is lost as the pony ages.
 The genetics of sooty is not known at this time; however it does appear to run in some families.
 Sooty buckskins and sooty chestnuts are the most common in Chincoteagues.

 Sooty Buckskin.
 Gunner's Moon, 2003, Picture by Amanda Geci.